As Maryland relaxes capacity limits, businesses proceed with caution

 Local officials, including those in Montgomery and Prince George’s counties, were caught off guard by Hogan’s announcement and opted to keep some restrictions in place, saying it was too soon to end capacity limits altogether.
 Some business owners and customers feel the same way.

-Ben Epstein, owner of the The Board and Brew on Baltimore Avenue in College Park, said the announcement about capacity is “kind of silly.”
+Ben Epstein, owner of the Board and Brew on Baltimore Avenue in College Park, said the announcement about capacity is “kind of silly.”
 Prince George’s officials raised the capacity limit from 25 percent to 50 percent for all businesses — but for Epstein’s game-themed bar and cafe, doubling the capacity really means adding just one or two more tables, because of the six foot rule.
 Takeout is still where most of his money is coming from.
 Adding indoor dining did help, he said.
 But with most University of Maryland students off campus, “there’s just less people here, period,” he said.
 “I don’t think we’ll get back to normal until September.”

 Chris Westerman, a software engineer from Greenbelt, goes to the Board and Brew every Saturday to get some time away from his quarantine companion, a parrot named Pesto.
 Westerman worries that Hogan’s announcement will give people the perception the pandemic is ending.
 Driving past the University of Maryland campus, he says he already sees students crowding the bars.